Read about the Philips CPAP Recall Read More

 Why Should You Curl Up with a Weighted Blanket?

-Can Weighted Blankets Do More than Calm Your Nerves?
+Can Weighted Blankets with Glass Beads Do More than Calm Your Nerves?

 Weighted blanket believers say that these are no cushy claims.
 Wrapping up with a heavy throw or sleeping with a weighted comforter has real-life applications.
+A cooling weighted blanket can be particularly beneficial for those who tend to overheat at night, as it helps regulate temperature.
 Though it hasn’t been proven to help with all types of health issues, users may uncover some personal benefits.

 Insomnia